I researched how to write a successful blog post, so you don't have to.

 Let companies apply to you

 Just one profile, no job applications!

-When you start to learn a programming language you start with the obligatory 'Hello World' application.
-It's a good start for learning and it makes you feel quite happy at the beginning.
+Starting to learn a programming language you start with the obligatory 'Hello World' application.
+It's a good start for learning, and it makes you feel quite happy at the beginning.
 You achieved something.

 With writing the first blog post it's a bit different.
 I personally don't want the first blog post to be about how to write

 // Hint: console.log('Hello World');